PoisotLab/SpeciesDistributionToolkit.jl/CONTRIBUTING.md

 ### Pull requests and merging

-The commits in a pull request *will* be squashed before merging, and the list of commit messages will be kept in the body of the closing commit.
+The commits in a pull request *may* be squashed before merging, and the list of commit messages will be kept in the body of the closing commit.
 The merge commit *must* follow the commit convention.
 The branches are automatically deleted when a pull request is merged.
 The commits that result from pulling/rebasing/conflicts operations *do not need* to follow the commit naming convention.

+**When the changes in a pull request** affect more than one package, the best solution is to *not* squash the merge commit, because it will make tagging different versions more difficult.
+This can be decided at PR merging time.